 When the page loads, fetch the translations and initialize i18n-js.
 The data-locale attribute in the <body> tag tells i18n-js which language to use:

-Translate server-side texts in Ruby and client-side texts in JavaScript
+Learned how to translate server-side texts in Ruby and client-side texts in JavaScript

 Ready to reduce costs, simplify translation management, and get excellent translations?